Stephen Byers: MG Rover

-Byers was heavily criticised for his part in the collapse of the MG Rover Group.
+Byers was heavily criticised for his part in the collapse of MG Rover Group.
 Byers, as Secretary of State for Trade and Industry, advocated the 2000 deal with the Phoenix Consortium instead of the bid from Alchemy Partners, a successful turnaround private equity investor that would have slimmed down the business.
-Although this deal prolonged the existence of the group for five years, it ultimately collapsed at extensive cost to the British tax payers while giving large profits from a dowry given by the seller BMW to the Phoenix Consortium.
+Although this deal prolonged the existence of the group by five years, it ultimately collapsed at extensive cost to the British tax payers while giving large profits from a dowry given by the seller BMW to the Phoenix Consortium.
 Byers responded to this criticism in his submission to the Trade and Industry committee, stating that his actions had largely been in line with government policy and that the long slow collapse of MG Rover Group had been preferable to a short sudden collapse.

 Railtrack

 The first source of controversy in the Railtrack incident was the decision, taken at short notice with disregard for the regulator Tom Winsor, and implemented over a weekend, to ask the High Court to put the privatised railway infrastructure company Railtrack into railway administration, on 7 October 2001.
 This ultimately led to the creation of Network Rail, which effectively renationalised Britain's railway infrastructure company.
 The British Office for National Statistics insisted that the placement of Network Rail in the private sector was correct.
 Byers later admitted that he had not been truthful.

 Byers' decision angered those private investors who had lost money, and under pressure from The City, the government eventually had to offer compensation.
 The action also led to the largest class legal action ever seen in the British courts.